Vivekkumar-IN/TheApi/docs/source/index.rst

 .. important ::

-   All methods of the :obj:`~TheApi.Client` or :obj:`~TheApi.SaavnAPI` can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.
+   All methods of the :obj:`~TheApi.Client` can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.

 To start using TheApix, follow these steps: